turbot/steampipe-cloud-sdk-go/docs/Pipeline.md

 ### NewPipeline

-`func NewPipeline(createdAt string, createdById string, deletedById string, frequency map[string]interface{}, id string, pipeline string, updatedById string, versionId int32, ) *Pipeline`
+`func NewPipeline(createdAt string, createdById string, deletedById string, frequency interface{}, id string, pipeline string, updatedById string, versionId int32, ) *Pipeline`

 NewPipeline instantiates a new Pipeline object
 This constructor will assign default values to properties that have it defined,